 Add to that the lack of "top stops" on the main zipper (the little pieces that keep the zipper slider from coming off at the top of the zipper) and it really makes you wonder why Ehman would put so much work into her $1200 jackets & not do the main zipper justice.
 After all, it's probably the most functional & used parts of any jacket.

 In researching this post, I did a search for "Toxic Vision reviews."
 I was a bit taken back that there are a lot of customers out there who have had issues with the quality of Toxic Vision clothing, order fulfillment issues, and with Ehman's customer service.
-Instead of going into it here, take a look at this website:
+Instead of going into it here, take a look at this website (update: I have linked to the web archive from July 200, since the site appears to have gone down).

 Brands like Toxic Vision

 If you're curious if there are other brands similar to Toxic Vision, you're not alone.
 I have found several designers who offer similar styles.
 Perhaps one of these is closer to your region, & will meet your specific needs.
 Here's my list:

 My Little Halo